CDCgov/ixa/docs/book/src/first_model/your-first-model.md

    model and is the primary way code interacts with anything in the running model.
-2. **Timeline:** A future event list of the simulation, the timeline is a queue of `Callback` objects -called _plans_ - that will assume control of the `Context` at a future point in time and execute the logic in the plan.
+2. **Timeline:** A future event list of the simulation, the timeline is a queue of `Callback` objects, called _plans_, that will assume control of the `Context` at a future point in time and execute the logic in the plan.
 3. **Plan:** A piece of logic scheduled to execute at a certain time on the timeline.
 Plans are added to the timeline through the `Context`.
-4. **Agents:** Generally people in a disease model, agents are the entities that dynamically interact over the course of the simulation.
-Data can be associated with agents as properties—"people properties" in our case.
+4. **Entities:** Generally people in a disease model, the entities in the model dynamically interact over the course of the simulation.
+Data can be associated with entities as _properties_.
-5. **Property:** Data attached to an agent.
+5. **Property:** Data attached to an entity.
+In our case, we have _people properties_.
 6. **Module:** An organizational unit of functionality.
-Simulations are constructed out of a series of interacting modules that take turns manipulating the Context through a mutable reference.
+Simulations are constructed out of a series of interacting modules that take turns manipulating the `Context` through a mutable reference.
 Modules store data in the simulation using the `DataPlugin` trait that allows them to retrieve data by type.
-7. **Event:** Modules can also emit 'events' that other modules can subscribe to handle by event type.
+7. **Event:** Modules can also emit _events_ that other modules can subscribe to handle by event type.
 This allows modules to broadcast that specific things have occurred and have other modules take turns reacting to these occurrences.
 An example of an event might be a person becoming infected by a disease.

+> [!TIP]
+> The term "agent" is sometimes used as a synonym for "entity."

 ## The organization of a model's implementation